Edinson Cavani: Personal life

 Cavani was born in Salto, Uruguay on 14 February 1987 to Luis Cavani and Berta Gómez.
 His elder brothers, striker Walter Guglielmone and Christian Cavani, are also professional footballers.
-Cavani holds an Italian passport as a result of playing in Italy and his Italian heritage; Cavani's paternal grandparents were originally from Maranello, which later became the hometown of car maker Ferrari.
+Cavani holds an Italian passport as a result of playing in Italy and his Italian heritage; Cavani's paternal grandparents were originally from Maranello.
 In 1929, they migrated to Argentina and later to Montevideo.
 Cavani is trilingual; he is fluent in Spanish, Italian and French.

-Cavani was married to Maria Soledad Cabris Yarrús, with whom he has two sons, Bautista (born 22 March 2011) and Lucas (born 8 March 2013).
+Cavani was married to Maria Soledad Cabris Yarrús, with whom he has two sons, born in 2011 and 2013.
 In 2013, Cavani announced that he and his wife were to get a divorce, following a split between the two the year before.
-Then he had a daughter, India (born 17 May 2019), with his girlfriend Jocelyn Burgardt.

 He is a devout Evangelical Christian.
 As a child, Cavani idolised Argentine striker Gabriel Batistuta.
 Cavani also enjoys ballet dancing.
-His resemblance with the cartoon character Tarzan is a popular reference among football fans.